andrew/ultimate-awesome/README.md

 - [awesome-gin](https://github.com/FlowerWrong/awesome-gin) - Awesome for gin framework.
 - [Awesome-Laravel-Education](https://github.com/fukuball/Awesome-Laravel-Education) - A curated list of resources for learning about the Laravel PHP Framework.
 - [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
+- [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.
 - [Awesome-Code-LLM](https://github.com/codefuse-ai/Awesome-Code-LLM) - A curated list of language modeling researches for code and related datasets.
 - [awesome-newsletters](https://github.com/webpro/awesome-newsletters) - The best (weekly) newsletters.
 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.